chriscrsmith/chriscrsmith.github.io/join.md

 ##### Postdocs
 I am actively recruiting a postdoc, please apply [here](https://indiana.peopleadmin.com/postings/30325).

-Generally I am looking for postdocs with computational experience and an appetite for machine learning work in	biology.
+Looking for postdocs with computational experience and an appetite for machine learning work in	biology.

 ##### Others